Joe Davis (American football coach)

 Joe Davis (born c.
 1980) is an American college football coach.
-He is the head football coach for Western Illinois University, a position he will take over in 2024.
+He is the head football coach for Western Illinois University, a position he will took over in 2024.
 He also coached for the AFC Rangers in Austria, Wayne State, North Park, Wheaton, Shippensburg, Northern Iowa, Fordham, Albany, and Eastern Illinois.
 He played college football for Adrian as a quarterback and professionally for the AFC Rangers of the Austrian Football League, the Evansville BlueCats and the Fayetteville Guard of the National Indoor Football League (NIFL), the Lubbock Lone Stars of the Intense Football League (IFL), the Green Bay Blizzard of AF2, and the Columbus Destroyers of the Arena Football League (AFL).